CopernicaMarketingSoftware/Documentation/Mailerq/5.6/rest-api-v1.md

 ## Pauses

-MailerQ offers very fine-grained control over delivery flow, and allows you to pause almost any combination of from/to.
+MailerQ offers very fine-grained control over delivery flow, and allows you to pause almost any combination of pool/mta and domain/ip.

 ### GET

 A GET request returns all currently active pauses.
 It returns a JSON array of pauses, see the example below.

 ```
-GET /v1/paused HTTP/1.0
+GET /v1/pauses HTTP/1.0
 Authorization: Bearer ...
 ```